Boundary Layer Estimates in Stochastic Homogenization: Arguments for our main results

-Here is the statement of Proposition \ref{Systematic_error}, which we use to treat the expected values $\en{F_{k,m}}$ on the right-hand side of \eqref{triangle_expect}: \begin{proposition} For $d \geq 3$, let $\langle\cdot\rangle$ be an ensemble of coefficient fields that satisfies the assumptions (A1)-(A4).
+Next, we state our estimate on the expected value $\mathbb{E}[\eps \nabla\theta_i^\eps(x)]$ of the boundary layer corrector gradient; recall that we employ this result to bound the term $\langle F^\eps_{k,m} \rangle$ on the right-hand side of \eqref{triangle_expect}.
+We emphasize that Proposition \ref{Systematic_error} relies critically on the stationarity properties of $\theta^\eps_i$ and does not extend to the case of a bounded $C^{1,1}$-domain.\\ \begin{proposition} Let $d \geq 3$, let $i\in \{1, \ldots, d\}$, and let $\langle\cdot\rangle$ be an ensemble of coefficient fields that satisfies the assumptions (A1)-(A4).
 Suppose that there exists $n>0$ such that